TAKA1656/Analysis-of-Economic-Variables-and-Modeling-Economic-Growth/README.md

 ### Challenges & Learning a New Technique
 The most challenging part of this project was the implementation of the Vector AutoRegression (VAR) model and Impulse Response Functions (IRF).
 Understanding why we need to convert raw GDP into Growth Rates was a steep learning curve.
 Furthermore, interpreting a system of equations where variables impact each other with varying time lags required a completely different way of thinking compared to standard linear regression.
 However, this challenge was very interesting, that I now feel that I have discovered completely different from what I have been learning before.

+### What surprised me the most
+The biggest surprise was the difference between direct mathematical equations and VAR simulations (IRF).
+I initially thought Consumer Sentiment was just statistical noise because its p-values were not significant in the direct equation for GDP.
+However, by looking closely at the IRF graphs, I discovered it actually has a significant indirect impact on the economy exactly two quarters later.
+This realization taught me that the interpretation can be different across analyses, and we cannot fully rely on one of them, as we will find ourselves missing some intuition otherwise.

 ### Future Extensions
-If I had more time and resources, I would extend this project by introducing variables that capture global supply chain metrics or energy prices (like crude oil).
+If I had more time and resources, I would extend this project by introducing. variables that capture global supply chain metrics or energy prices (like crude. oil).
 I would also be interested in applying this exact same VAR framework to other countries, such as Japan or the Eurozone, to see if their economies remember shocks for longer or shorter periods than the U.S.

 ## References & Resources
 **Data Sources**